 An AW169 like the one that crashed Oct.
 27, 2018, in Leicester, U.K. Photo courtesy of Leonardo

-Officials with the U.K. Air Accidents Investigation Branch have finished gather evidence at the scene of the tragic AW169 crash outside the Leicester City football club and have removed the wreckage to Farnborough where they will continue searching for a cause.
+Officials with the U.K. Air Accidents Investigation Branch have finished gathering evidence at the scene of the tragic AW169 crash outside the Leicester City football club and have removed the wreckage to Farnborough where they will continue searching for a cause.

 "Our inspectors have now gathered and documented the evidence that could be collected while the helicopter was in place where it came to rest," a Nov.
 2 AAIB statement reads.
 "Last night, our engineering support staff oversaw the careful lifting of the wreckage.
 The wreckage has now arrived at our specialist facility in Farnborough, where it will be laid out and more detailed examination can continue."